FazliMolaJan/Piano-Play-Android/README.md

 # Piano_Play_Android
-Android App to play and learn Piano
+Android App to play and learn Piano.
+A custom layout is made to display piano panel.
+**Note: It is does not use any extra dependenices.**

 Pre-requisites
 --------------
 - Android SDK v28
 - Min.
 Android SDK v16